Koch, Goldman agree to buy ink maker Flint in $3 billion deal

 NEW YORK ValueAct Capital said it has invested in asset management group KKR & Co, as the $16 billion activist investment fund deepens its reach into the financial sector.

-FRANKFURT Koch Industries KCHIN.UL and Goldman Sachs' (GS.N) private equity arm are acquiring one of the world's leading makers of printing-inks, Flint, from buyout group CVC CVC.UL, the four companies said in a joint statement on Thursday.
+FRANKFURT Koch Industries KCHIN.UL and Goldman Sachs's (GS.N) private equity arm are acquiring the world's leading maker of printing-inks Flint from buyout group CVC CVC.UL, the four companies said in a joint statement on Thursday.

 The deal values Flint at more than 2.2 billion euros ($3 billion) and will cut its debt, enabling it to acquire competitors in coming years, two people familiar with the transaction said.